jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (1) A Registrar must convene a case management conference for a proceeding under Part 30 if a Judge makes a direction that a case management conference be held.
 (2) The Registrar must arrange for the conference management conference to be held as soon as practicable after the direction is made.
 (3) The plaintiff must, as soon as practicable after being notified of the date of the case management conference, give notice of that date to everyone who has been, or is to be, served with a copy of the notice of proceeding and statement of claim.
-(4) The parties must, not later than 2 working days before the case management conference,–– (a) file a joint memorandum; or
+(4) The parties must, not later than 2 working days before the case management conference,— (a) file a joint memorandum; or
   (b) each file a memorandum.
 (5) A memorandum must address the issues set out in Schedule 10.